Here’s a fall bucket list full of fun fall activities and autumn arts and crafts that kids from toddlers to teens are sure to LOVE!

 Reading books that reflect the season is a great way to help our children learn about our amazing planet’s seasonal rhythms.
 Check out this impressive collection of fall books for kids to see our family favorites!

 23. Make Luminaries or Fall Lanterns

-Halloween luminaries and fall lanterns are a wonderful fall craft idea for kids and adults.
+Halloween luminaries and fall lanterns are fun fall craft ideas for kids and adults.
 We have a list of spooky and friendly DIY Halloween Lanterns you can try.
 Or, make Turkey Leaf Luminaries, Heart Lanterns, or any other luminary you like.
 Then, use them to go on a Fall Lantern Walk!

 24. Go on a Lantern Walk

-An autumn lantern walk is a traditional fall celebration held as the days get shorter and the nights grow longer in the days leading up to the Winter Solstice.
+An autumn lantern walk is a traditional fall celebration typically held when days get shorter and the nights grow longer leading up to the Winter Solstice.
 It is an autumn tradition celebrated worldwide that inspires a connection to the rhythms of nature, community, and the light within.
 Use the traditional lantern crafts, songs, and celebration ideas listed HERE to create your own lantern festival at home or in your community.

 25. Practice Gratitude and Give Thanks

 26. Play Outside on a Rainy Day